Meta has begun offering Instagram youth accounts to people under 16 in Vietnam, under parental control.

 Parents can see a list of accounts their children have messaged in the last 7 days, of course they cannot read the message content out of respect for privacy.

-Parents can set a maximum amount of time their kids are allowed to use Instagram each day.
-Once this limit is reached, they won’t be able to access the app.
-Parents can also restrict their kids from using Instagram at night or during certain times with a simple tap.
+Parents can set a maximum amount of time their child can use Instagram each day.
+Once this limit is reached, the child will be locked out of the app.
+Parents can also restrict their child's use of Instagram to nighttime or during certain times with a simple tap.

 For teens 16 and older, if parents want more control, they can simply turn on supervision, which allows them to approve or deny any changes to protection settings, regardless of their child's age.

-Once supervision is set up, parents can proactively approve or deny requests from their children to change settings, or choose to let them manage settings themselves.
+Once supervision is set up, parents can proactively approve or deny requests to change settings from their children, or choose to let them manage the settings themselves.
 In the future, Meta says parents will be able to directly adjust these settings for a higher level of protection.

 Comment (0)